 First is Core competency-

 You consider this as a house of competency.
-Everyone in the organisation is required to process fundamental competencies.
+Everyone in the organization is required to process fundamental competencies.

-The core competencies are pretty familiar to all in the organisation, so we need to identify the 2 or 3 critical competencies that you would like every employee in your organisation to possess.
+The core competencies are pretty familiar to all in the organization, so we need to identify the 2 or 3 critical competencies that you would like every employee in your organization to possess.

 They could be teamwork, innovation, and customer orientation, which fundamentally emanates from its values and philosophy.